chinapedia/wikipedia.abstract.en/Page/Kenesaw_Mountain_Landis.md

 Judge (1905–22)

-The_Divine_Law.png's mural, _The Divine Law_, which was on display in Landis's courtroom while he was a federal judge.]]
+'s mural, _The Divine Law_, which was on display in Landis's courtroom while he was a federal judge.]]

 Landis's courtroom, room 627 in the Chicago Federal Building, was ornate and featured two murals; one of King John conceding Magna Carta, the other of Moses about to smash the tablets of the Ten Commandments.
 The mahogany and marble chamber was, according to Landis biographer David Pietrusza, "just the spot for Landis's sense of the theatrical.
 In it he would hold court for nearly the next decade and a half."
 According to Spink, "It wasn't long before Chicago writers discovered they had a 'character' on the bench."
 A. L. Sloan of the Chicago _Herald-American_, a friend of Landis, recalled: